 **Free service is funded through 12/31/2021**

 The Regional Transportation District (RTD) is the public transportation service provider for the Denver Metro region, and it includes bus service to/from Longmont.
 RTD services are funded through a combination of federal transportation dollars, fares and a 0.6 percent sales tax (6 cents for every $10 dollar purchase).
-Because one size does not fit all, RTD attempts to provide appropriate service for different situations and clientele.
+Because one option does not fit all users, RTD attempts to provide appropriate service for different situations and users.
 Service types include:

 - Bus Service: Local, Express, and Regional

 - Light or Commuter Rail Service (does not currently extend to Longmont)

 - SkyRide (service to Denver International Airport from designated Park-n-Ride lots throughout the region)